drbap/magicuser-theme-for-obsidian/README.md

 ![MagicUser Theme icon](magic_user_theme_icon.png)

 ✨ **MagicUser** is a custom theme for Obsidian.md aiming to create a pleasant environment for note-taking activities with greater focus and concentration.
-It has light theme and dark theme for day/night use.
+It has **light theme** and **dark theme** for day/night use.

 I hope this theme helps to increase your productivity and inspiration.

-Thanks for using it 👍
+Thanks for using it 👍.

 Special congratulations to the Obsidian.md team for creating a great software application.